emma-wilson/emma-wilson.github.io/index.md

 I am passionate about open and reproducible research, and enjoy engaging the public with my research.

 ## Education
+### The University of Edinburgh (2021 - 2025)
+**PhD in Clinical Brain Sciences**
+Thesis: Developing a meta-research framework for *in vivo* models of ASD/ID, supervised by Dr Emily Sena and Prof Peter Kind.

+### The University of Edinburgh (2015 - 2019)
+**BSc in Neuroscience (Hons)**
+Dissertation: Systematic review of the efficacy of NMDA receptor antagonists in the *in vitro* PC-12 oxygen-glucose deprivation stroke model, supervised by Dr Emily Sena.

+## Education

 - **PhD**, *The University of Edinburgh*, Oct 2021 - (expected) Mar 2025
   <br>